sradc/sradc.github.io/_posts/2022-11-17-semantic-video-search.md

 ---
 layout: post
-title:  "How to implement semantic video search in 5 minutes using OpenAI's CLIP"
+title:  "How to implement visual content search in video using OpenAI's CLIP model, in Python"
 date:   2022-11-17 00:00:00 +0000
-date_edited: 2023-01-03 00:00:00 +0000
+date_edited: 2023-03-25 00:00:00 +0000
 categories:
 comments: true
 nolink: false
 ---

-We'll implement a **naive** semantic video search (ignoring audio) using OpenAI's [CLIP](https://github.com/openai/CLIP) model, in Python.
-(GitHub repo for this post [here](https://github.com/sradc/semantic-video-search).)

-By the end of the post, we'll be able to search for content within a video by describing it with words, like this:
+By the end of this post, we'll be able to search for specific visual content within a video by describing it with words.
+For instance, we could search for "a man hanging from a boom barrier," and the system would return the locations in the video where a it's likely that a man is hanging from a boom barrier.

 ```python
 query = "A man hanging from a boom barrier"